rifmj/protofolio/docs/guides/best-practices.md

 pub struct MyMessage { /* ... */ }
 ```

-### Use Components for Reusable Messages
+### Use Components for Reusable Definitions 🔗

-When the same message structure is used across multiple channels, define it as a component:
+When the same structure is used across multiple places, define it as a component - DRY principle! 💧

+#### Reusable Messages

 ```rust
 use protofolio::{AsyncApiBuilder, Message, MessageOrRef};